ajvondrak/git-topics/doc/git-topics-review.1.md

    upstream for the topic branch.

 2. Try to find the push remote for the _develop_ branch.
-Since the next logical step in the workflow is for the topic branch to be staged to _develop_, it probably makes sense to push the topic branch to the same remote as _develop_ (if any).
+Since the next logical step in the workflow is for the topic branch to be merged to _develop_ for integration, it probably makes sense to push the topic branch to the same remote as _develop_ (if any).

 3. Try to find the push remote for the _master_ branch. _develop_ and _master_ would likely be tracked on the same remote (which would typically just be